Otto Schlicht

 Otto Schlicht was a German-American manufacturer of concertinas in Chicago.

 Biography

 Schlicht arrived in the United States from Germany around 1900, having worked on German-type concertinas there.
 He applied his knowledge to the production of concertinas, and began producing models under the brand-names Patek, Pearl Queen, and Peerless for music shop in Illinois.

 He transitioned to owning his own concertina workshop, where he produced his brands until 1950.
-Shortly after he ceased working, in 1952 concertina maker Christy Hengel purchased Schilicht's concertina-making equipment, which had been stored in a basement since the workshop closed, for $1500, moving it to his own shop in Minnesota.
+Shortly after he ceased working, in 1952 concertina maker Christy Hengel purchased Schlicht's concertina-making equipment, which had been stored in a basement since the workshop closed, for $1500, moving it to his own shop in New Ulm, Minnesota, producing chemnitzer concertinas under the Helgel name.